Goal 3 - Sustainability

 Target 3.2: By 2023, increase the global e-waste recycling rate to 30%

-The recent growth of the ICT industry is generating a growing amount of e-waste.
+The growth in demand for connectivity is increasing the amount of e-waste generated.
 Our devices contain many valuable materials, often extracted at considerable human and financial cost.
 The global e-waste recycling rate was estimated to stand at only 20% of e-waste in 2016, despite rich deposits of gold, silver, copper, platinum, palladium and other high value recoverable materials in many ICT devices and equipment.
 Consumers must become more aware of the carbon footprint and loss of valuable materials associated with the use of online apps and services.

 Target 3.3: By 2023, raise the percentage of countries with an e-waste legislation to 50%